taskcluster/taskcluster-docs/src/manual/tasks/queue.md

 Note over Worker : Computing...
 Worker      ->  Queue       : Task completed
 Queue       ->  RabbitMQ    : Task Completed
-RabbitMQ    --> Scheduler   : Task Completed
+RabbitMQ    --> Client      : Task Completed
 </div>

 This is **just an example**, it is also possible that worker listens to RabbitMQ